jonlpersson/ed-latimore/site/_posts/2020-08-26-19-life-hacks-to-give-you-an-unfair-advantage.md

 Everyone has a set of life hacks they’ve learned through trial and error.

-Today I bring my own personal collection to you.&nbsp;
+Today I bring my own personal collection to you.

 That's the wonderful thing about the internet; we can all learn from one another.
 We all have different life experiences that allow us each to bring something unique to the table.

-Here are 19 simple life hacks I’ve discovered from&nbsp;[over 35 year of living and learning things the hard way](/how-to-be-a-better-man/).
+Here are 19 simple life hacks I’ve discovered from [over 35 year of living and learning things the hard way](/how-to-be-a-better-man/).
 None of these are from a list, so any repeating of things you’ve read elsewhere on the internet is purely coincidental.
 These are simply little things that I’ve picked that have given me a (relatively) unfair advantage in some situations.

 ## 1\. **Unless you have an allergy or a strict dietary restriction, always accept when someone offers you a drink or a meal**.